All Episodes

 Let me review just a bit.

-When I by the way, did that take off or did that I mean a little throwaway line here, and it becomes a central discussion point.
+In setting up this whole Santa Claus thing, by the way, did that take off or did that, I mean, a little throwaway line here, and it becomes a central discussion point all afternoon yesterday on cable news, and I didn't even be aware of it until I got home.

 So I said, let me ask you a question.